microsoft/vscode-docs/docs/remote/vscode-server.md

 ---
 # Visual Studio Code Server

 The Visual Studio Code Server is a service you can run on a remote development machine, like your desktop PC or a virtual machine (VM).
-It allows you to securely connect to that remote machine from anywhere through a vscode.dev URL, without the requirement of SSH.
+It allows you to securely connect to that remote machine from anywhere through a local VS Code instance, without the requirement of SSH.

 ## What is the VS Code Server?